-Reticulohistiocytoma is a non-Langerhans cell histiocytosis.
-Lesions may occur in isolation (reticulohistocytoma) or in multiplicity (multicentric reticulohistiocytosis).
-Multicentric reticulohistocytosis is characterized by cutaneous or mucosal papular lesions often associated with severe polyarthritis and arthralgias.
-Associated paraproteinemia has also been described.
+Reticulohistiocytoma (reticulohistiocytosis) is a non-Langerhans cell histiocytosis.
+Lesions may be solitary (for example solitary cutaneous reticulohistocytoma) or multiple (for example multicentric reticulohistiocytosis).
+Multicentric reticulohistocytosis is characterized by cutaneous or mucosal papular lesions associated with severe polyarthritis and arthralgias.

 Histology of reticulohistiocytoma

 In reticulohistiocytoma, sections show a diffuse infiltration of numerous large, mononucleated or multinucleated histiocytes in the dermis (figures 1-3).
 There are associated lymphocytes and dermal fibrosis.
 Characteristically, the lesional cells have a dense pink cytoplasm, variously referred to as “oncocytic” or “ground glass” (figures 2, 3).